 All that is perfectly fine, of course, until I was told – unexpectedly – that I was going to be interviewed for the Thanet Writers’ Youtube channel myself.
 That added an entirely new dimension to the evening I’d got planned, which I thought was going to be me asking questions of the excellent Sam Kaye (no, he really is, you should check out his website) and then sloping off home to read a chapter or two of a rather intriguing book I’ve just started.

 But then The Producer emerged from the depths of his office where he plots his evil deeds, and declared that I was also going to be interviewed, this time by Sam in an apparent revenge-style questioning in return for my questioning of him.
 I’ve made that last bit up entirely; The Producer wasn’t that menacing or threatening, and revenge questioning was the last thing on Sam’s mind.
-I’m not even entirely sure revenge questioning’s actually real, but if it gets invented after this date, please do remember that I was the one who came up with the idea.
+I’m not even entirely sure revenge questioning’s actually real, but if it gets invented, please do remember that I was the one who came up with the idea.

 So yes, I thoroughly enjoyed the ability to discuss my experiences, and it was actually rather fun after a while.
 Sam was a confident interviewer, and had been only briefed an hour or so before himself – nothing like throwing us in the deep end, but that’s The Producer for you; cruel and rather evil.
 But I can understand his thinking; I suspect he knew what I was like, and didn’t want me overthinking it too much.
 Cunning so and so.